Rethinking Archive (2025)

-Atonan, the Niitsipowahssin (Blackfoot language) word for Blackfoot quillwork, Weasel Traveller’s approach to Indigenous methodology resulted in a collaborative digital arts project presented at the Crowlodge Park (June 2-3, 2025, Piikani Nation) and at the Dr. Margaret Perkins Hess Gallery at the University of Lethbridge (October 2025 - Jan 2026).
-Conducted collaboratively under Serene Weasel Traveller’s supervision, Rethinking Archive was a way to reconceptualize traditional, settler-colonial approaches to archival materials through the use of Blackfoot methodologies and digital materials.
-The project comprised documenting two performances that took place at waters of the Piikani nation and at Áísínai'pi (Writing-on-Stone provincial park) that were part of Weasel Traveller’s graduate research and conceptualizing alternatives to archival data by considering alternations such as immersive 3D virtual environments and multi-channel video.
+I worked as a digital arts director and videographer on a collaborative research project with Serene Weasel Traveller that focused on rethinking archival materials.
+Drawing on Weasel Traveller’s auto-ethnographic graduate research in Indigenous methodologies with traditional Blackfoot quillwork, Atonaan (the Blackfoot word for quillwork), this collaborative digital arts project was presented at the Crowlodge Park (June 2-3, 2025, Piikani Nation) and at the Dr. Margaret Perkins Hess Gallery at the University of Lethbridge (October 2025 - Jan 2026).
+Conducted collaboratively with Serene Weasel Traveller, this project was a way to reconceptualize settler-colonial approaches to archival materials through the use of Blackfoot methodologies and digital materials.
+My work in this project comprised documenting two performances that took place at waters of the Piikani nation and at Áísínai'pi (Writing-on-Stone provincial park) that were part of Weasel Traveller’s graduate research, and I worked to conceptualize alternatives to archival data such as immersive 3D virtual environments and multi-channel video.
 It was supported by the Niitsitapi Pod (housed at the University of Lethbridge) of the Abundant Intelligences project.

 Ksisstsikomaki (Thunderwoman)